hadrien-george-akka/todo-app/README.md

 - Code quality is very important, so all the code has to be covered by unit tests
 - Each user story should be realized in its own commit on master
 - The product owner is curious and likes to read the application code on Github and test it via Github Pages
-- The application should have a mocked backend and store all todos on it (extension of HttpXhrBackend)

 # Bonus
 You can add any new functionality in this wonderful project if you want to, in order to satisfy your PO